King ov Hell

 Tom Cato Visnes (born 27 November 1974), better known as King ov Hell or simply King, is a Norwegian musician.
-He is best known as the former bassist of black metal band Gorgoroth, and as a member of Audrey Horne, Sahg, I, Ov Hell, God Seed, Abbath, Jotunspor and Temple of the Black Moon.
+He is best known as the former bassist of black metal band Gorgoroth, and as a member of Audrey Horne, Sahg, I, Ov Hell, God Seed and Abbath.

 Biography

 King joined the Bergen-based black metal band Gorgoroth as a bassist in 1999, shortly before the recording of their fifth album Incipit Satan.
 In 2002, he co-founded the rock band Audrey Horne.
 King wrote the majority of the music for the Gorgoroth sixth studio album, Twilight of the Idols, released in 2003.
 The following year King formed the doom metal band Sahg with Gorgoroth drummer Einar Selvik and Thomas Tofthagen of Audrey Horne.

 In 2005, Audrey Horne released their debut album No Hay Banda and won the Norwegian Spellemann Award in the 'Metal' category.
 Sahg released their first studio album Sahg I in 2006.
 King further collaborated with Einar Selvik that same year in the black metal band Jotunspor and on their album Gleipnirs Smeder.

 King composed all the music for Gorgoroth's 2006 album Ad Majorem Sathanas Gloriam.
 The album was nominated for a Spellemann Award in the 'Metal' category that same year.
 Later in 2006, King joined the Norwegian supergroup I as a bassist along with Abbath of Immortal, Arve Isdal of Enslaved and Audrey Horne, and former Immortal drummer Armagedda.
 The band released the album Between Two Worlds in 2006 and performed their only show at that year's Hole in The Sky Festival in Bergen.
 King temporarily quit Gorgoroth in June 2006, reportedly due to having difficulties with fronting some of the ideological aspects of the band's agenda, but later stated that the reason was dissatisfaction with Infernus' lack of contributions to the band.
 He rejoined the band in 2007 by the request of Gaahl and left Audrey Horne later that year to focus on Gorgoroth.